1916 United States Senate election in Massachusetts: Campaign

 The first shot of the general election came in September, before the primary elections.
 At a Lodge campaign rally in Beverly, the Senator made no mention of Fitzgerald, but campaign backer Arthur Black criticized the former mayor's candidacy as a vanity run.
 Lodge focused his campaign on criticism of President Wilson and support for Republican nominee Charles Evans Hughes.

 Fitzgerald attacked Lodge for his opposition to the direct election of Senators and the Federal Employees' Compensation Act.
 He declared that "[Lodge's] career shows a singular lack of touch with the people... it is for private interests that he has stood during his career."

 Lodge also faced criticism over his charge of weakness against President Wilson's response to the sinking of the RMS Lusitania.
 Lodge was forced to withdraw his charge.

 Results

 Aftermath

 In 1952, Fitzgerald's grandson John F. Kennedy defeated Lodge's grandson Henry Cabot Lodge Jr. to win election to this same Senate seat.
 Fitzgerald's daughter Rose Fitzgerald Kennedy would say that her son John had "evened the score" with the Lodges and avenged her father's defeat.
-A final contest between the two families came in 1962, when Ted Kennedy defeated George C. Lodge for the same seat.
+A final contest between the two families came in 1962, when John Kennedy's youngest brother (and another of Fitzgerald's grandsons) Ted Kennedy defeated younger Lodge's son George C. Lodge for the same seat.